-The improvements we’re seeking feedback on have been selected based on an assessment of what will provide the greatest benefit to a growing community while keeping within the available budget.
-Other options have been investigated and discounted based on a number of considerations including the available budget.
+The improvements we sought feedback on were selected based on an assessment of what will provide the greatest benefit to a growing community while keeping within the available budget.
+We also took community requests on board and built on knowledge gathered from similar investigations and public feedback in 2012.
+Other options were investigated and discounted based on a number of considerations including the available budget.

-It is important to understand these changes are not final – your feedback will be taken into consideration before we submit our funding application to NZTA.
-The proposed changes are also subject to NZTA funding approval so the scope of what’s proposed may change.
+It is important to understand the proposed changes are not final, they are subject to NZTA funding approval and the scope of what's proposed also may change.

 At present, there are sections of Glenvar Road with no footpath.
 We propose a shared path along the eastern/ southern side of Glenvar Road - this will require widening the existing footpath.
 It will be similar to the newly constructed Glenvar Ridge Road shared path and will make it safer and easier for people to walk and cycle.

 We propose upgrading the following intersections with traffic lights:

 - Glenvar Road - East Coast Road - Lonely Track Road.